-Gail realizes that you may have questions on trading the binary signals using the Nadex forex instruments.
+Gail realizes that you may have questions on trading binary signals using the Nadex forex instruments.
 Although Gail is always available to answer your questions, here is a list of the most frequently asked questions.

-Frequently Asked Questions about Trading the Binary Signals
+Frequently Asked Questions about Trading Binary Signals

 - Will the signals work for other binary options providers?
 I don’t recommend any binary option provider, except Nadex Binary Options.